 Emily Taber Public Library (Baker County), Bradford and Union County Public Libraries provide free library services to residents of the three counties.
-Books, videos, DVDs, and audiobooks are available for loan to children and adults.
-Computer and internet access are also provided free of charge.
+Books, DVDs, and audiobooks are available for loan to children and adults.
+Computer and internet access, as well as wireless access, are also provided free of charge.
 Libraries also offer programs for children and periodically offer computer classes.

 The three county libraries joined together in 1996 to form the New River Public Library Cooperative.
 This Cooperative was officially created by local ordinance between the Boards of County Commissioners for Baker, Bradford and Union Counties with the goal to support and enhance library services.